Savvythelegend/PGDocs/docs/postgis.md

   databases you end up creating in the cluster, in case you adopt the monolith architecture where the instance is shared by multiple databases

-!!!
-Info
+:::info
-    For more information on the microservice vs monolith architecture in the database please refer to the ["How many databases should be hosted in a single PostgreSQL instance?"
+For more information on the microservice vs monolith architecture in the database
+    please refer to the ["How many databases should be hosted in a single PostgreSQL instance?"
 FAQ](faq.md) or the ["Database import" section](database_import.md).